dwang134/dwang134/README.md

 ## I am a postgrad from Seneca College.
 I am passionate in learning new coding languages, and web developement.

-- 🌱 I'm always learning new things to the best I can
 - 📫 You can reach me at **dc.wang840533@gmail.com**.
-- 🥅 2021 Goals: Looking hard to land my first job for experience!

 <br />